mkirchner/hamt/README.md

 ### Persistent Hash Array-Mapped Tries

-One way to understand hash array-mapped tries is to look at them as an evolution of n-ary and hash trees (cf. fig. 1).
+One way to understand hash array-mapped tries is to look at them as an evolution of n-ary and hash trees (Fig. 1).

 <p align="center">
 <img src="doc/img/hamt-trees.png" width="600"></img>